 The child archetype is not merely a side of us that needs attention, but a gifted, powerful force within that can help us grasp some of the most profound of life experiences.
 The child archetype is ever present in the world around us and in the One.
 Why else would animals play?
 It is an essential aspect of living, a way to shirk the fears and troubles of the world and for a moment at least come into communion with all that is beautiful.

 If you find yourself struggling with how to become present, stop studying, stop trying, just stop with the effort.
 Take a break.
 Invite the child archetype in to show you how to play.
 Play has no obvious purpose, isn’t on a timeline, and draws us in.
 Find what you like to do, forget what time it is, and put the to-do list away.

 There are many variations of the child archetype, and we experience different one to different degrees.
 One or two loom large over the course of our entire lifetime, while others come and go.
 Some names for different child archetypes are the Adult Child, Divine Child, Eternal Child, Invisible Child, Magical Child, Nature Child, Orphan Child, and Wounded Child.

 The light and shadow expression of each of these child archetypes is quite different and we may see nuances of more than one of these child archetypes acting in our lives. it is helpful to single out just one that has a primary influence and dig deeper into her patterns..

 “The Child: Freeing Your Imagination”

-– Determine which of the 7 child archetypes is yours
+– Determine which child archetype patterns are yours

 – Balance the paradoxical sides of the child such as innocence and maturity